 9. Bevelling cut crystal glasses and filing glass

-We all know it is very easy to chip the rim of your precious crystal glass and due to the cost of replacing one in a set, using a diamond needle file can be far more economical to bevel the lip of the glass.
-It is essential that a 600 grit diamond file is used and half round shape is by far the most versatile for the contour of the glass.
+We all know it is easy to chip the rim of your precious crystal glass, and due to the cost of replacing one in a set, using a diamond needle file can be far more economical to bevel the lip of the glass.
+It is essential that a 600 grit diamond file is used and a half round shape is by far the most versatile for the contour of the glass.

 The above image shows a glass bottle that has been cut, the edges of which are being filed down with a large square 600 grit diamond file.